 Volume Weighted Moving Average (VWMA) Vs. Volume Weighted Average Price (VWAP)

 The Volume Weighted Moving Average (VWMA) indicator is similar to the Volume Weighted Average Price (VWAP) indicator since they each consider volume data in displaying the moving average value.
 However, the main difference between the two indicators is that VWAP uses the average price obtainable in the period considered, hence, the high, low, and closing prices.
-In contrast, the VMAP uses the closing price only for the given period.
+In contrast, the VWMA uses the closing price only for the given period.

 Therefore, many traders find the VWAP a more accurate indicator between the two, especially for short-term trading.
+The table below outlines the major differences between the VWAP and the VWMA.

 How to Use the VWMA Indicator in Trading?

 Generally, the VWMA is used the same way as the moving average or exponential moving average indicators.
-The indicator is displayed as a line on the main price chart, and much like the SMA, traders use crossovers to enter and exit trades
+The indicator is displayed as a line on the main price chart, and much like the SMA, traders use crossovers to enter and exit trades.

 The VWMA line moves more closely with price action than the Smoothed Moving Average (SMMA) on the chart.
 This makes it better reflect the market dynamics, especially regarding volume.
 When combined with chart patterns and other indicators, such as the SMMA, it brings plenty of insight.